Death Without a Will - Intestacy

 A person who died without a Will is said to have died "intestate."
 The process of distributing estate property to heirs where there is no Will or when the Will is invalid is the process of intestacy.
-Partial intestacy means that the person's Will did not give away everything he or she owned.
+Partial intestacy means that the person's Will did not give away everything they owned.
 In that case, some of the property passes under the Will and whatever is left passes through intestacy.

 You should look in the common locations that people keep Wills to be sure the person died without making a will.